LiveLike/livelike-docs/docs/Product Guides/stickers.md

 ## Exclusive Stickers

 Exclusive stickers unlock a new layer of personalization and recognition inside community chats.
-Unlike standard packs, exclusive packs are only available to specific profiles — helping fans feel rewarded and distinguished, while also opening up new monetization and engagement opportunities.
+Unlike standard packs, exclusive packs are only available to specific profiles, helping fans feel rewarded and distinguished, while also opening up new monetization and engagement opportunities.

 <Callout icon="📘" theme="info">
   Exclusive packs are tied to profiles only.
 Access is managed at the profile level, and only those profiles granted access will see or use them inside chat.
 </Callout>

 #### Sample Use Cases

 * In-app purchases for fans who love collecting
 * Team-branded packs available only to official fan communities (via individual profile assignment)